Have you ever wondered how companies choose the right customer outsource provider?

 How to avoid making the wrong decision

-If you or your company has experience of unsuccessfully outsourcing customer services functions in the past, you’ll no doubt be aware of the pitfalls to look out for next time around.
+Suppose you or your company has experience of unsuccessfully outsourcing customer services functions in the past.
+In that case, you’ll undoubtedly be aware of the pitfalls to look out for next time around when searching for the right customer outsource provider.

-And, if this is a new and slightly disconcerting leap into the unknown, you’re probably wondering where to start.
+And, if this is a new and slightly alarming leap into the unknown, you’re probably wondering where to start.

 #1.
 Define your objectives

-This seems like an obvious one, but it’s surprising how many companies define their detailed short and long-term objectives after engaging with us!
+It’s surprising how many companies define their detailed short and long-term objectives after engaging with a customer service outsourcing provider.

 While this is often part of the process of assessing the best option, you can save a huge amount of time by encouraging senior teams to get involved in the process to provide clarity around long-term strategic goals.